GIScience/gis-training-resource-center/spanish/_sources/content/Module_3/en_module_3_public_health_ex_1.md

     - A new window will open.
 This is the attribute table.
 It shows the vector layer in a tabular format, allowing you to see the attribute values, sort the table, and edit the values using the tools in the top bar.
     - Take a look at the different columns in the attribute table.
 What do they show?
     - Try sorting the attribute table by clicking on the ![](/fig/sort.png)
-    - Open the attribute table for the layer `hotosm_tcd_health_facilities_points` and familiarise yourself with the data.
+    - Open the attribute tables for the layers `hotosm_tcd_health_facilities_points` and `tcd_admbnda_adm2_20250212_AB.shp` familiarise yourself with the data.

+### Task 4: Joining Vaccination Coverage Data with administrative boundaries

+In our `data/input`-folder, we can find a csv file called `vaccination_coverage_adm2`.
+This file includes the vaccination coverage of both the mcv1 and mcv2 vaccine.
+Thankfully, the dataset includes the district name (`amd2_name`) and the adm2 pcode.
+With this information, we can perform a [non-spatial join](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_non_spatial_joins_wiki.html) in order to add the vaccination coverage data to our district boundaries layer (adm2).

+% ADD ADM2 PCODE TO DATASET

 ### Task 4: Enriching the Healthsites dataset

 In this step, we want to enrich the layer containing the healthsites with additional data on the capacity of the healthsites.
 The layer `Healthsite_capacities.csv` contains information about the bed capacity in the pediatric care unit as well as the cold chain capacity.
 This information is valuable to identify the capacity of the health sector to treat acute measles cases and coordinate a vaccination campaign.
-However, the dataset does not contain any geographic coordinates, so QGIS can't

 :::{admonition} Gathering the information on capacities In a realistic scenario, these data might have been collected during a rapid facility assessment led by the Ministry of Health and Red Cross volunteers.